-- + National Policy Framework for Land Transport Technology Action Plan: 2020 - 2023 - Sets out a nationally consistent approach to policy, regulatory and investment decision-making for emerging land transport technologies. - + WA Road Safety Commission Driving Change: Road Safety Strategy for Western Australia 2020-30. - + The National Road Safety Strategy (NRSS) 2021 - 20303 - This Strategy represents the national commitment to deliver significant reductions in road trauma, putting Australia on a path to achieve the goal of Vision Zero by 2050. - + State Planning Strategy 2050 The State Planning Strategy 2050 is the Western Australian Government's strategic planning response to the challenges Western Australia is likely to face. - + Main Roads Road Safety Policy This policy has a target to reduce fatalities and serious injuries by 50% by 2030.
+- National Policy Framework for Land Transport Technology Action Plan: 2020 - 2023 - Sets out a nationally consistent approach to policy, regulatory and investment decision-making for emerging land transport technologies. - + WA Road Safety Commission Driving Change: Road Safety Strategy for Western Australia 2020-30. - The strategy aims to reduce the number of people fatally, severely, or seriously injured on Western Australian roads by 50% to 70% by 2030. - + The National Road Safety Strategy (NRSS) 2021 - 20303 - This Strategy represents the national commitment to deliver significant reductions in road trauma, putting Australia on a path to achieve the goal of Vision Zero by 2050. - + State Planning Strategy 2050 The State Planning Strategy 2050 is the Western Australian Government's strategic planning response to the challenges Western Australia is likely to face. - + Main Roads Road Safety Policy This policy has a target to reduce fatalities and serious injuries by 50% by 2030. - + The regulatory framework for automated vehicles in Australia 2022 - This paper presents proposals on the end-to-end regulatory framework for the commercial deployment of automated vehicles.

-- + Connecting People and Places

-Transport Portfolio 2020-21 This

-report by the Department of Transport

-in Western Australia sets the broader

-Transport agenda for Western Australia

-and reviews the actions taken to meet

-objectives.

-- + Western Australian Regional Freight

-Transport Network Plan This plan

-articulates the Western Australian

-Government's planning, policy and project

-priorities to ensure the regional transport

-network continues to perform effectively

-over the next two decades.

-- Western Australian Climate Policy:

-A plan to position Western Australia for a prosperous and resilient low-carbon future November 2020. - + Perth and Peel@3.5million 2018. - + Western Australian Bicycle Network Plan 2014 2031. - + Safe Active Streets Program. - + Perth Congestion and Movement Plan (CMP).
+- + Sectoral emissions reduction strategy for Western Australia 2023 - The State Emissions Reduction Strategy (SERS) aims for net zero emissions by 2050, focusing on reducing emissions, transitioning industries, and protecting the economy.
+With 40 new actions across 14 agencies, significant progress is expected this decade. - + Keeping WA Moving To provide world-class outcomes for the customer through a safe, reliable and sustainable road transport system - + Connecting People and Places Transport Portfolio 2020-21 - This report by the Department of Transport in Western Australia sets the broader Transport agenda for Western Australia and reviews the actions taken to meet objectives. - + Western Australian Regional Freight Transport Network Plan - This plan articulates the Western Australian Government's planning, policy and project priorities to ensure the regional transport network continues to perform effectively over the next two decades. - + Western Australian Climate Policy: A plan to position Western Australia for a prosperous and resilient low-carbon future November 2020. - + Perth and Peel@3.5million 2018. -Key document guiding land use and infrastructure planning as the region's population approaches 3.5 million by 2050.